moul/assh/README.md

 ### Using Gateways from configuration file

-You can define an equivalent of the ["ProxyCommand with netcat"](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#ProxyCommand_with_Netcat) feature of OpenSSH, with a simpler syntax, more advanced workflows and a unique fallback feature.
+You can define an equivalent of the ["ProxyCommand with netcat"](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts#ProxyCommand_with_Netcat) feature of OpenSSH, with a simpler syntax, more advanced workflows, and a unique fallback feature.

 Let's consider the following `assh.yml` file
 ```yaml